 However, to fear social media is to cut off a really considerable part of prospects and important channels of communication.
 Social media is a big waypoint for your prospects in the journey to finding the right therapist.
 So how can you use social media correctly and effectively?
 We break down the process step by step.
 Read on!

 1. Choose a social media platform that fits your needs and goals

 There are so many social media platforms that can help you market your practice.
 But you shouldn’t rush to create an account on each and every social network.
 The social networking platform you should embrace depends on your specialty and your goals.

 Here is a list of social media platforms that have the most traction.
 Find out how they can help your practice.

 Creating a Facebook business Page should be the first step for any new business, whether it’s a therapy practice or anything else.
-However, Facebook becomes a challenge for psychologists with regard to client confidentiality.
+However, social media marketing for psychologists becomes a challenge with regard to client confidentiality.
 This network must be used very carefully given all the ethical considerations.